 Paintings of this time were deliberately didactic in nature because much of the laity could not read, so paintings were a great and accessible tool for meditation.
 Even though today so many of us can read, the visual image is still so much more powerful than words, and should not lose its role liturgy and catechesis.
 We could even use this painting today to do an examination of conscience with to see where we fit in.
 Where are we at in out spiritual wisdom?
 Do we recognize the Christchild and are not afraid to bow down and worship him as King or do we perhaps resist a little, hang back, are content to watch from a distance while hold on to our self-made crowns?
 Pretty powerful stuff when we try to place ourselves in the role of one of the Magi and search our hearts to see who we identify most with.

-*In fact, before the reform of the General Roman Missal in the 60’s this now unofficial season of Epiphanytide traditionally went up to Septuagesima Sunday with celebrating the last Christmas feast day on February 2nd, the Feast of the Presentation of Jesus in the Temple, also known as the Purification of Mary, marking 40 days after his birth.
+*In fact, before the reform of the General Roman Missal in the 60’s this now unofficial season of Epiphanytide traditionally went up to the last Christmas themed feast day on February 2nd, the Feast of the Presentation of Jesus in the Temple, also known as the Purification of Mary, marking 40 days after his birth.
 The new calendar ends the Christmas season with the Baptism of Jesus, celebrated on the first Sunday after Epiphany.
 This new calendar saddens me because it shortens the season quite considerably.
-The Great Pope John Paul II brought back a sign of this pre-Vatican II tradition by keeping the Nativity scene and Christmas tree in St Peter’s Square and the Paul VI Audience Hall through to Feb 2 (a tradition I happily practice myself ) in order to focus more often and deeply on the manifestation of the Incarnation.
-Epiphany also has special traditions to help celebrate the season like waiting to place the figures of the Three Wisemen in the nativity scene until today, the Epiphany house blessing, exchanging gifts today (rather than on Dec 25), and King Cake.
+The Great Pope John Paul II brought back a sign of this pre-Vatican II tradition by keeping the Nativity scene and Christmas tree in St Peter’s Square and the Paul VI Audience Hall through to Feb 2 (a tradition I happily practice myself ) in order to have more time to focus more deeply on the gift of the Incarnation and how He manifest Himself in our world and personal lives.
+It’s always a joy to find parishes locally who have revived this tradition as well, keeping up some, if not all of their Christmas decorations up through Feb 2nd.
+Epiphany also has special traditions to help celebrate the season like waiting to place the figures of the Three Wisemen in the nativity scene until today, the Epiphany house blessing with blessed chalk, exchanging gifts today (rather than on Dec 25), and King Cake.
 So before you toss your tree out this Christmas, here’s hoping you have a chance to celebrate more deeply the manifestation of the Messiah to all nations and races, discovering the hope He brings of salvation for all.